INM-6/hybridLFPy/examples/Hagen_et_al_2016_cercor/README.md

     The `--mount` option can be used to mount a folder on the host to a target folder as:

         $ docker run --mount type=bind,source="$(pwd)",target=/opt -it -p 5000:5000 <image-name>

+- `mpich.Dockerfile`:
+    Similar to `Dockerfile` but uses a specific `mpich` version suitable for use with Singularity containers on certain HPC facilities